Top Investment Banking Firms for Sell-Side Advisory (May 2026)

 Which Type of Advisor Do You Actually Need?

 Using the wrong category of advisor is one of the most common and expensive mistakes business owners make.
-A business broker cannot access PE firms.
+A business broker cannot access private equity buyer relationships.
 A bulge-bracket bank will not take your $8M EBITDA company.
 Here is how the market actually breaks down:

 Advisor Type Typical Size Process and Fee Structure